 Nuttle noted that it's important to give employees some control over the situation too – don't let them feel like it's something being done to them.

 "Let them know your goal is to help them develop to their most full potential and capacity, and mean it," Nuttle said.

-"If the change is done well, it will nearly always result in improved morale and productivity," Muntean said.
+"If the change is done well, it will nearly always result in improved morale and productivity," said Christian Muntean, principal at leadership consulting company Vantage Consulting.
 "Not just for that employee, but often for anyone else whose work was impacted by that employee's responsibilities."